kit-data-manager/metastore2/README.md

 user@localhost:/home/user/metastore2$
 ```
 ## Build framework using docker
-The metastore framework consists of the following services:
+The metaStore framework consists of the following services:
 - RabbitMQ - messaging service
 - Elasticsearch - indexing service
 - Indexing-service - service transforming metadata documents to json
-- Metastore2 - service managing metadata schema and metadata documents
+- MetaStore2 - service managing metadata schema and metadata documents
 To build the whole framework use the shell script ('metatoreFramework.sh').
 init - Initialize/Reset the whole framework
 start - Start stopped framework
 stop - Stop framework

+### Customize settings
+Two services may be customized to your needs.
+1. MetaStore
+   - overwrite settings by copying your application.properties file to ./settings/metastore
+2. Indexing-Service
+   - overwrite settings by copying your application.properties file to ./settings/indexing

 ## First steps
 As soon as the microservice is started, you can browse to